2 gunmen open fire on home of officers in Camden; manhunt underway

 The officers and their 10-day old infant were inside their home on the 2900 block of Clinton Street late Tuesday night when six rounds of bullets struck the house.

-Some of the bullets penetrated the home, but luckily the family was on the second floor when the gunfire erupted and were not struck.
+Some of the bullets penetrated the home, but luckily the family was on the second floor when the gunfire erupted and no one was injured.

+"I do know that this was a targeted attack against this residence and the officers inside," said Chief Joseph Wysocki of the Camden County Police Department.

+Neighbor Andy Jennings, 87, was sleeping when he was awakened by the gunfire.

-"It's critical for us to speak to the owner, the occupants or friends of anybody that operates this vehicle," said Chief Joseph Wysocki.
+"It's critical for us to speak to the owner, the occupants or friends of anybody that operates this vehicle," said Wysocki.

 There is a $20,000 reward for information leading to the arrest of the two suspects involved in the attack.